Generalized Linear Spectral Statistics of High-dimensional Sample Covariance Matrices and Its Applications: Introduction

 which is a weighted sum of the vector linear spectral statistics (i.e. $k_n=1$) considered by \citep{Bai:2007,Pan:2008}.
 The extension to general $k_n$, especially when $k_n$ diverges with $n$ is non-trivial and the proof is much more complicated.
 A further spectral decomposition on $\bm{S}_n$ yields an alternative representation of GLSS as follows:

 where $\lambda_j$ is the $j$-th largest eigenvalue of $\bm{S}_n$ and $\bm{u}_j$ is the corresponding eigenvector.
 It is evident from \eqref{sep} that by selecting different choices of $f$ and $\bm{B}_n$, GLSS reflects distinct aspects of the spectrum of $\bm{S}_n$.
 Therefore it becomes feasible to assess a partial spectral structure of $\bm{S}_n$ through appropriate selection of $f$ and $\bm{B}_n$.
-This has been verified in our application, where we introduce a novel approach - functional projection - for conducting hypothesis testing on eigenspaces of spiked covariance matrices.
+This has been verified in our application, where we propose a novel approach - functional projection - for conducting hypothesis testing on eigenspaces of ``population-spiked'' covariance matrices.
+The concept of population-spike will be elaborated upon extensively therein.

 Our main contributions can be summarized as follows: \begin{itemize} \item[$\bullet$]We propose a flexible statistic - GLSS to study the properties of eigenvalues and eigenvectors of high-dimensional sample covariance matrices.
 The statistics studied in \citep{Bai:2007} and \citep{Bai:2004} are special cases of GLSS.